sve2-2021ss/mom-stumvoll/README.md

 ##### SystemValueApi

-The `SystemValueApi` abstracts the RabbitMQ implementation from the rest of the application.
+The `SystemValueApi` abstracts the RabbitMQ library from the rest of the application.
 It provides a single `Publish` method which can be used by the application to publish `SystemValues` to the broker.
-How this component communicates with the broker is described in the next section.
+The communication with the broker is described in detail in the next section.

 #### Broker Communication